zytan787/graphql-go-tutorial/README.md

 # graphql-go-tutorial
-Build https://news.ycombinator.com clone with graphql and Golang.
+Build a https://news.ycombinator.com clone with graphql and Golang.